Are you looking for the best Kilimanjaro packing list? You’ve come to the right place!

 UV protective sunglasses

-It’s better to buy a headlamp that has 2 or 3 settings so you can dim the brightness depending on where you are.
+It’s better to buy a headlamp like this that has more than 3 modes so you can dim the brightness depending on where you are.

 Trekking poles

-But I recommend you include them on your packing list for Kilimanjaro as they reduce the impact on your knees and make those steep sections more bearable, especially on the descent.
+But I recommend you include them on your packing list for Kilimanjaro as they reduce the impact on your knees.
+They also make those steep sections more bearable, especially on the descent.

-Packing cubes are a lifesaver when it comes to organizing your Kilimanjaro packing list as you can separate your toiletries, snacks, underwear, and trekking clothes, making it easier to find what you need when you’re in your tent.
+These packing cubes are a lifesaver when it comes to organizing your Kilimanjaro packing list, as you can separate your things, making it easier to find what you need when you’re in your tent.

 Kilimanjaro packing list: Electronics

-There’s no power along the route so you’ll need to bring a power bank to charge your camera and phone.
+There’s no power along the route.
+You’ll need to bring a power bank like this to charge your camera and phone.

 GoPro with charger and spare battery